The Story Bag

 The boy eventually grew into a handsome young man.
 The time came for him to take a wife.
 A bride was chosen for him, and the whole house was preparing to greet the young master’s new wife.
 Everything was in an uproar.

 Now, there happened to be in this rich home a faithful old servant who had been with the family ever since the time when the story-loving boy was still very young.
 As the household made ready for the young master’s wedding, this servant was tending a fire on the kitchen hearth.
 Suddenly his ears caught faint whispering sounds coming from somewhere.
-He listened carefully an soon discovered that the voices were coming from a bag hanging on the wall.
+He listened carefully and soon discovered that the voices were coming from a bag hanging on the wall.
 It was the bag of stories which the young master had kept in his childhood.
 Now it hung forgotten on an old nail on the kitchen wall.
 The old servant listened carefully.

 “Listen, everyone,” said a voice. “the boy’s wedding is to take place tomorrow.
 He has kept us this long while stuffed in this bag, packed so closely and uncomfortably together.
 We have suffered for a long time.
 We must make him pay for this some way or another.”

 “Yes,” said another voice, “I have been thinking the same thing.
 Tomorrow the young man will leave by horse to bring home his bride.
 I shall change into bright red berries, ripening by the roadside.
 There I shall wait for him.
 I shall be poisonous but shall look so beautiful that he will want to eat me.
-If does, I shall kill him.”
+If he does, I shall kill him.”

 “And, if he doesn’t die after eating the berries,” piped up a third voice, “I shall become a clear, bubbling spring by the roadside.
 I shall have a beautiful gourd dipper floating in me.
 When he sees me he will feel thirsty and will drink me.
 When I get inside of him, I shall make him suffer terribly.”

-A fourth voice than broke in: “If you fail, then I shall become an iron skewer, heated red-hot, and I shall hide in the bag of chaff that will be placed by his horse for him to dismount on when he reaches his bride’s home.
+A fourth voice then broke in: “If you fail, then I shall become an iron skewer, heated red-hot, and I shall hide in the bag of chaff that will be placed by his horse for him to dismount on when he reaches his bride’s home.
 And when he steps on me, I shall burn his feet badly.”
 Because, you see, according to the custom of the land in those days, a bag of chaff was always placed by the bridegroom’s horse so that he would not have to step directly on the ground.

 Then a fifth voice whispered: “If that fails too, I shall become those poisonous string-snakes, thin as threads.
 Then I shall hide in the bridal chamber.
 When the bride and the bridegroom have gone to sleep, I shall come out and bite them.”